princekham/ROS/README12.md

     ]
 ```
 - save it and lauch the launch file
-- rename a service also the same thing
+- rename a service also the same thing (see in the video)